Are You Ensuring Customer Safety with Post-Repair Calibrations?

 Are Post-Repair Calibrations Part of Your Process?

-The OEM position statement for Kia on pre- and post-repair scanning is concise and doesn't leave room for interpretation:
+The OEM position statement for Kia on pre- and post-repair diagnostic service is concise and doesn't leave room for interpretation:

-"After a collision has occurred, it is imperative to perform both pre-repair and post-repair scan procedures within all the systems to test for potential diagnostic trouble codes (DTCs)."
+"After a collision has occurred, it is imperative to perform both pre-repair and post-repair diagnostic service procedures within all the systems to test for potential diagnostic trouble codes (DTCs)."

 You'll find something similar to the Kia position statement for nearly every OEM.
 These diagnostic repair guidance statements or instructions may take the shape of a formal position statement or reside inside the actual OEM repair procedures.
-Researching OEM position statements and repair procedures is required for accurate diagnoses, repairs and calibrations, and that translates into safer cars leaving your shop.
+Researching OEM position statements and repair procedures is required to arrive at an accurate diagnosis to perform proper repairs and understand specific calibration work may be needed to ensure a safe repair is completed.

-Within the last few years, highly advanced safety and driver-assistance systems are being placed on high production low cost vehicles.
+Within the last few years, highly advanced safety and driver-assistance systems are being placed on high production low-cost vehicles.
 With this new technology comes new repair requirements.
-Repair facilities must be constantly researching and training on the new vehicles and technologies operating these vehicles.
+Repair facilities must be diligent about researching and training their staff on the new vehicles and technologies operating these vehicles.

 Advanced Driver Assist Systems (ADAS), require special consideration during the repair process.
 OEM repair procedures require certain ADAS components be properly calibrated after repair or replacement.
 Unfortunately, it's a part of the process that's often overlooked.